-IGFS is in the process of moving into a new, £40million+ building (see artist's impressions above), which it will share with its 'parent', the School of Biological Sciences.
+IGFS recently completed its move into a beautiful, new £40million+ building (above), which it shares with the School of Biological Sciences.

 The new site will be a key driver for the sustained development and growth of the agri-food and life-sciences sectors in Northern Ireland and includes areas for industry engagement, public engagement and schools outreach.